 I speak of this when I talk.
-I want everyone to see failure as a steppingstone to success in whatever capacity that means to you.
+I want everyone to see failure as a stepping stone to success in whatever capacity that means to you.
 I want to empower women to fulfill their potential and keep moving forward to reach their goals and dreams, especially women Veteran.
-I encourage all women Veteran to tell their stories.
+I encourage all women veterans to tell their stories.
 In telling our stories we leave our legacy for the next generation of Veterans.

-I also want to have a call to action for nursing professionals to be kind, be inclusive and respectful of their fellow team mates no matter how hard life gets.
-We spend 90% of our lifetime at work, let’s make it as pleasant as possible to improve patient outcomes and decrease burnt out.
+I also want to have a call to action for nursing professionals to be kind, be inclusive and respectful of their fellow teammates no matter how hard life gets.
+We spend 90% of our lifetime at work, let’s make it as pleasant as possible to improve patient outcomes and decrease burn out.
 God knows there’s plenty of work and we need to pay it forward to the next generation of nursing professionals.